virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed at
 - `sourcePath` - URL to download an external file
-- `destPath` - container path, where the uploaded file is to be saved
+- `destPath` - container path where the uploaded file is to be saved

 ### unpack